-Today I had the unique opportunity to visit Laguardia Airport (LGA) and see first hand what Delta Air Lines is doing to keeping you safe during COVID19.
-All of the safety steps taken by Delta Airlines shown here in Laguardia Airport is being used in all other airports Delta Air Lines has operations and when you interact with a Delta employee.
+Today I had the unique opportunity to visit Laguardia Airport (LGA) and see firsthand what Delta Air Lines is doing to keeping you safe during COVID19.
+All of the safety steps taken by Delta Airlines shown here in Laguardia Airport are being used in all other airports Delta Air Lines has operations and when you interact with a Delta employee.

-At the same time I got to learn more about the upcoming construction as New York finishes the construction at one of the worst airports in modern history.
+At the same time, I learned more about the upcoming construction as New York finishes construction at one of the worst airports in modern history.
 Laguardia Airport in New York City sits on prime real estate.
-Still, it is often referenced as a “Third World Airport” because of how inconvenient it is, and the amount of delays travelers will often face.
+Still, it is often referenced as a “Third World Airport” because of how inconvenient it is and the amount of delays travelers will often face.
 Be sure to keep checking VincentWong.info as the LGA Airport Construction post is coming soon!